RealSvildr/SQLMinimal/README.md

 # SQLMinimal

-This library was made based at the System.Data.Entity, but with the objective to be smaller and faster.
+This library was made based on System.Data.Entity, but with the objective to be smaller and faster.

-It used the Entity Framework 2.5
+It uses Entity Framework 2.5

 P.S.: If you don't want to use those Extensions methods, you can remove the file, but you have to paste the class Object into the DBContext file and change it to private.